ComposableFi/composable/docs/docs/technology/cvm/specification.md

 ## CVM Execution Semantics

-Each chain within the `CVM` contains a singleton entity consisting of the Router, and the Gateway.
+Each chain within the `CVM` contains a singleton entity consisting of the Router, and the Outpost.
 Implementors MAY choose to create a monolithic smart contract or a set of modular contracts.

-### Gateway
+### Outpost

-Each chain contains a singleton bridge aggregator, the `Gateway`, which abstracts over transports.
+Each chain contains a singleton bridge aggregator, the `Outpost`, which abstracts over transports.

 ### Router

-Each program arriving through the `Gateway` is passed to the `Router`, which becomes the initial beneficiary of the provided `Assets` before finding or instantiating an `Executor` instance.
+Each program arriving through the `Outpost` is passed to the `Router`, which becomes the initial beneficiary of the provided `Assets` before finding or instantiating an `Executor` instance.
 The router then transfers funds to the `Executor` instance.

 Subsequent calls by the same `Origin` will not result in an instantiation, but instead in a re-use of the `Executor` instance.
 This allows foreign `Origins` to maintain state across different protocols, such as managing LP positions.